vuejs/docs/src/guide/introduction.md

 - JAMStack / Static-Site-Generation (SSG)
 - Targeting desktop, mobile, WebGL or even the terminal

 If you are a beginner and find these concepts intimidating, don't worry!
-The main guide only requires basic HTML and JavaScript knowledge, and you should be able to follow along without being an expert in any of these.
+The guide and tutorial only require basic HTML and JavaScript knowledge, and you should be able to follow along without being an expert in any of these.

 If you are an experienced developer interested in how to best integrate Vue into your stack, or you are curious about what these terms mean, we discuss them in more details in [Ways of Using Vue](/guide/extras/ways-of-using-vue).